-Once the movie debuted and the critics started raining down their hellfire on it.
+Once the movie debuted, and the critics started raining down their hellfire on it.
 I was worried, to say the least.
-I still wanted to see it but my hype for the movie started to dwindle.
-Once it came out, I don't remember seeing any sort of promotion for it here in Australia so I completely missed it in cinemas.
+I still wanted to see it, but my hype for the movie started to dwindle a bit.
+Once it came out, I don't remember seeing any sort of promotion for it here in Australia, so I completely missed it in cinemas.
 After watching it on a laptop, I really feel that I missed something gorgeous on the big screen.
-This would've been such an experience to see on a larger screen.
+I think this would've been such an experience to see on a larger screen.

 I think for myself, I was so amazed and in complete awe of how visually stunning, A Cure For Wellness looked that I was completely taken by the film.
 For me personally, I wasn't focused on the running time all that much.
 While it's extremely dialogue heavy and some of those scenes do drag.
 I found myself more focused on the great camera work and the cinematography.
 A few times a year, if that, I'll find a horror movie that feels like almost art to watch and not since The Neon Demon last year have I been so taken by the visuals in a horror film as I have this year with A Cure For Wellness.

 While not being a huge fan of the ending, I think this is a story that touches on some pretty twisted taboo subject matter.
 As I said before, while this is marketed as pretty out there, with some extremely trippy imagery.
 This film does head into some pretty dark territory that I think may turn viewers off.
-I'm actually shocked and surprised that a studio put down a pretty big forty million dollars to finance a movie where the main plan all leads to rape and incest.
+I was actually shocked and surprised that a studio dropped a massive forty million dollars to finance a film where the main plan all leads to rape and incest.
 The last twenty minutes will split audiences.
-While I have seen much worse in cinema, this feels like a risk and I have to applaud the studio for taking a chance on something original.
+While I have seen much worse in cinema, this felt like a risk, and I have to applaud the studio for taking a chance on something bizarre and original.

 Is A Cure For Wellness scary?
 No, I didn't find it scary at all.
 The film does, however, have a sense of dread throughout.
 When it comes to the gore and bloodshed, this is a movie that gives us a couple of pretty gruesome scenes.
 There is a scene involving a close-up of a drill that is being used to drill into a person's tooth that made me wince.
-A scene involving a shovel is a cheer-worthy and bloody.
-While we get a terrible CGI looking deer after a car crash, the rest of the stuff in this film is pretty solid.
+A scene involving a shovel is a cheer-worthy and bloody moment.
+While we get some terrible CGI looking deer after a car crash, the rest of the visual effects in this movie are incredibly solid.

 Lastly, we have the performances.
 Dane DeHaan is a pretty solid actor.
 He gets put through the wringer in this film.
 I really enjoyed watching him as a lead.
 I think he has a lot of screen presence.
 Mia Goth is the standout for me here.
-After A Cure For Wellness and Nymphomaniac, she is an actress that I'd call brave as both have her going to some dark places and she is fantastic in the two films I've seen her in so far.
-Jason Isaac as the villain is also pretty good.
+After A Cure For Wellness and Nymphomaniac, she is an actress that I'd call brave as both have her going to some incredibly dark places and she is fantastic in both of these two films that I've seen her in so far.
+Jason Isaac as the villain is chewing the scenery here in such a good way.
 I thought for most of the film, I was buying him as the big bad.

 DEATH TOLL: 5